tobias-roy/DOK-H5/README.md

 2. The MQTT Connectionflow starts.
 3. Client sends a connect packet to the broker which consists of, clientId, username/password base or token, lastwill, testament and keepalive information, clean session flag - this indicates if the broker should forget og remember the client and session upon reconnet/disconnect.
 4. After the connect packet is recieved, the broker sends a CONNACK.
-5. CONNACK constist of sissionPresent and returncode, wether or not to indicate if we are allowed to have a connection.
+5. CONNACK constist of sessionPresent and returncode, wether or not to indicate if we are allowed to have a connection.

 #### Publish
 - The client creates a MQTT PUBLISH packet.
 It consists of a packetId, topicName (this is very important!), qos level, retainFlag, payload field (this is all relevant information, ie the data) and a dupFlag.